ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ### Enable logging and monitoring
 {: #vpc-scaling-dedicated-compute-metrics}

 You can have multiple {{site.data.keyword.loganalysislong_notm}} instances in a location.
-However, only 1 instance in a location (region) can be configured to receive logs from [enabled services](https://{DomainName}/docs/log-analysis?topic=log-analysis-cloud_services) in that {{site.data.keyword.Bluemix_notm}} location.
+However, only 1 instance in a location (region) can be configured to receive platform logs from [enabled cloud services](https://{DomainName}/docs/log-analysis?topic=log-analysis-cloud_services) in that {{site.data.keyword.Bluemix_notm}} location.
 Similarly, you should configure 1 instance of the {{site.data.keyword.monitoringlong_notm}} service per region to collect platform metrics in that location.
 {:important}

 1. Navigate to the [Observability](https://{DomainName}/observe) page and look for any existing log analysis/monitoring services with `platform metrics` enabled.